A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Introduction

-Naturally, the acquired context does not, in practice, give a full picture, and may be susceptible to noise corruption.
-We expect users not to necessarily know their state perfectly, or to pretend for various reasons, and thus provide us with context that is a noisy estimate of their underlying state.
-To equip our problem setting with this property, we consider a bandit problem introduced by~\cite{Bouneffouf2020}, referred to as the contextual bandit with corrupted context, where the agent may not be able to use the provided contexts due to significant corruption.
-Thus, our problem setting exhibits a hidden state which evolves according to a Markov chain and determines context (potentially corrupted) and action-reward distribution.
+Naturally, the acquired context does not, in practice, give a complete picture and may be susceptible to noise corruption.
+Standard contextual bandit approaches discussed before may fail to achieve the regret guarantees due to noisy contexts.~\cite{bouneffouf2017context} investigated the problem setting they call \textit{contextual bandits with the restricted context}.
+In this setting, the authors deal with feature sparsity, where only a small subset of features is relevant for reward prediction.
+The superfluous variables introduce noise and delay learning of the context to action mapping, incurring additional regret.
+Their approach does not address the issue of complete corruption, where whole contexts can be rendered useless for decision making.
+Another work related to context noise by~\cite{Yun2017} investigate the CB-problem under feature uncertainty.
+They assume features are corrupted by random i.i.d. noise on features, but do not address the problem of arbitrary corruption.
+While an important first step, the mechanism of context corruption is not expected to be governed by random i.i.d distributed noise in mHealth.
+It is, therefore, questionable whether the true reward model is sufficiently learnable when relying on such an assumption.
+We expect users not to know their state perfectly or pretend for various reasons and thus provide us with context that is a noisy estimate of their underlying state.
+To equip our problem setting with the property of uncertain contexts, we consider a bandit problem introduced by~\cite{Bouneffouf2020}, referred to as the contextual bandit with corrupted context, where the agent may not be able to use the provided contexts due to significant corruption.

-Both the context and transition history can provide the agent with information about the underlying state.
-Thus, in order for an agent to perform well in our setting, it needs to balance its trust in the two sources of information: first, trust the context that can tell the agent directly in which state the environment is; or second, use the information learned about past state-correlations to determine the state.
+We incorporate non-stationarity in the rewards and context corruption in our problem setting, like in regime-switching bandits, a hidden state that evolves according to a Markov chain and determines context (potentially corrupted) and action reward distributions relevant for action selection in the contextual bandits.
+The context and transition history can provide the agent with information about the underlying state.
+Thus, in order for an agent to perform well in our setting, it needs to balance its trust in the two sources of information: first, trust the context that can tell the agent the state of the environment, or second, use the information learned about past state-correlations to determine the state.